Info for meeting planners

 Graeme’s standard terms and conditions are available to view here.

 Brief Biography for Conference Packs

 - Graeme Codrington is an expert on the future of work.
 He is a researcher, author, futurist, presenter and board advisor working across multiple industries and sectors.
 He has a particular interest in disruptive forces changing how people live, work, interact and connect with each other.

 He has four best-selling books published by Penguin, including the award winning, “Mind the Gap” and “Future-Proof Your Child”.
-Graeme writes regularly for the NewWorldofWork.co.uk blog, for numerous magazines and journals, and is regularly called upon for comment by the media.
+Graeme writes regularly for the NewWorldofWork.co.uk blog, for numerous magazines and journals, and is regularly called upon for comment by the media around the world.

 Graeme’s breadth of knowledge and expertise make him highly relevant in today’s rapidly evolving business world.
 Along with his formal qualifications and research credentials, he has a wide range of business experience.
 He did Chartered Accountancy articles at KPMG, was involved in an IT startup, has been a professional musician, a strategy consultant and is now a full-time speaker, facilitator and author.